Sharpening in Photoshop Part Three

 With everything explained, it is now time to sharpen our image.

 When happy with your settings using unsharp mask, deselect preview then select again to compare changes made to your image.
-Once happy, click ok.
-This will add what we have changed to our duplicated smart smart object.
+Once satisfied, click ok.
+This will add what we have changed to our duplicated smart object.
 To flatten this, select Layer > Flatten Image.

 To see results of the changes that were made see the image below.

 An unsharp mask is a handy tool for making refinements to an image.
 This can also be used other sharpening methods to bring even more detail in an image.